The Common Program of the People's Republic of China 1949-1954

 Second, the new government was not interested in legal technicalities, they want their revolutionary policies to be implemented as soon as possible.

-In 1949, officers of the PLA mostly take care of the administration of justice and of maintaining order.
-Later on, "during the period of land reform, several people were chosen from the Peasants’ Association to serve as judicial officers, whereas in cities, several people were chosen from trade unions and other people’s groups to serve as judicial officers."
+In 1949, the officers of the PLA primarily handled the administration of justice and the maintenance of order.
+Later, during the land reform period, individuals were selected from the Peasants' Association to act as judicial officers, while in urban areas, judicial officers were chosen from trade unions and other people's organizations.
 The courts have as main task the punishment of counterrevolutionaries.
 There are 3 kinds of courts.

-"… There was no provision for defense, and the defendants were not represented by defense counsel.
-The Public Security Bureau had already investigated and “proved with conclusive evidence” the guilt of the accused.
-Typically, all the defendants confessed their guilt….the court applied the statute (on Punishment for Counterrevolutionary Activity) retroactively, as all of the crimes were committed before the statute was enacted on 20 February 1951.”
+There was no provision for a defense, and defendants were not allowed to have legal counsel.
+The Public Security Bureau had already conducted an investigation and "established conclusive evidence" of the accused's guilt.
+Typically, all defendants confessed to their crimes.
+Furthermore, the court applied the statute on Punishment for Counterrevolutionary Activity retroactively, even though all the offenses were committed before the statute was enacted on February 20, 1951.

 This system of People’s Tribunals is stopped in 1952 at the moment the purging counterrevolutionaries Article 7 and Wufan Article 30 campaigns are ended, but from 1954 they are put in action at irregular intervals and from 1957 they are fully back in business.

 The third courts are also People’s Tribunals with judges.
 These judges have a GMD background.
 They are present in cities and deal with minor crimes.
-They are put under dual control. "… a vertical control by a higher court and a horizontal control by a government council of the same level.
-Apparently, this dual control was designed to deprive the courts entirely of their “judicial independence.
-As a rule, the county courts were courts of first instance and the provincial courts were of second and final instance.
-Under particular circumstances, the first or third trial which was in the People's Supreme Court might be final.
-However, since the suspension of the right of appeal could be justified as a means to "effectively suppress counter-revolutionary activities and prevent cunning elements from taking advantage of the two-trial system to delay the settlement of a case," it was not unusual that the first-instance trial was the final one."
+They are subjected to dual oversight, characterized by vertical control from a higher court and horizontal oversight from a government council at the same administrative level.
+Ostensibly, this dual oversight was devised to strip the courts entirely of their judicial independence.
+Typically, county courts served as courts of first instance, while provincial courts served as appellate courts for second and final instances.
+However, there were circumstances where either the first or third trial, conducted by the People's Supreme Court, might serve as the final judgment.
+Nevertheless, the suspension of the right to appeal could be rationalized as a measure to "effectively suppress counter-revolutionary activities and prevent cunning elements from exploiting the two-trial system to prolong case resolution."
+Consequently, it was not uncommon for the first-instance trial to serve as the final verdict.

-In August 1952, the CCP started a reform campaign in the juridical sector to eliminate the ‘old bourgeois’ ideas about legislation and law enforcement and to solve conflicts within the judiciary. “… the retained personnel and the new cadres had very different understandings of the nature of legal work.
-There was considerable conflict between the two groups over professional and personal styles.
-It is not difficult to imagine the differences and problems a former guerrilla squad leader would have in working with a colleague who was an Oxford or Sorbonne trained lawyer.”
+On August 13, 1952, the CCP launched a reform campaign in the judicial sector aimed at dismantling "old bourgeois" concepts related to legislation and law enforcement, as well as addressing conflicts within the judiciary.
+The existing personnel and the newly appointed cadres held vastly different perspectives on the nature of legal work.
+Significant tensions arose between the two groups regarding their professional and personal approaches.
+It’s easy to envision the challenges a former guerrilla squad leader would face in collaborating with a colleague who had been trained as a lawyer at institutions like Oxford or the Sorbonne.

 Source: Tiffert (2015).
 Page 152